cosmos/cosmos-sdk/docs/architecture/adr-003-dynamic-capability-store.md

 ```

 The `CapabilityKeeper` provides the ability to create *scoped* sub-keepers which are tied to a particular module name.
 These `ScopedCapabilityKeeper`s must be created at application
-initialisation and passed to modules, which can then use them to claim capabilities they receive and retrieve capabilities which they own by name.
+initialisation and passed to modules, which can then use them to claim capabilities they receive and retrieve capabilities which they own by name, in addition
+to creating new capabilities & authenticating capabilities passed by other modules.

 ```golang
 type ScopedCapabilityKeeper struct {